Bobby Crutchley: Coaching career

 He was Assistant Coach for the England & Great Britain men's teams from 2005 to 2012 and Head Coach from 2013 to 2018.
 During this time he coached at 3 Olympic Games, 3 World Cups, 7 European Championships and 4 Commonwealth Games.

-He was appointed Performance Coach Developer at British Gymnastics from 2018 until 2025.
-In 2025, he then took the role of performance Director for England and Great Britain Hockey.
+He was appointed Performance Coach Developer (later becoming Head of Performance Coaching) at British Gymnastics from 2018 until 2025.
+In 2025, he then took the role of Performance Director for Great Britain and England and Hockey.